Three Proven Methods to Reinforce a Marble Slab

 The mesh can be used on mosaic tiles, but for another purpose is to hold mosaic pieces together and on proper distance.

 2. Rodding or Armoring.

 Reinforcement with metal or fiberglass rods.
 The rods are inserted into previously cut grooves.
 Such rods installed in places where maximum load and sagging may occur.
 For example, on bar-top, by a sink, or for crack repair endurance.

-The rodding requires a professional approach, proper equipment and has one significant drawback – in the case when it installed by a sink has one significant drawback, the metal rod (not fiberglass) can react with moist and start rusting and expanding that can lead to cracking as a result.
+The rodding requires a professional approach, proper equipment, and in the case when it installed by a sink has one significant drawback, the metal rod (not fiberglass) can react with moisture and start rusting and expanding that can lead to cracking as a result.

 3. Plate Supporting or Wood Substrate Method.

 This method is attaching and gluing a marble table to a plywood or metal base.
 The plate supporting is widely used on Knoll tables.
 The wood substrate method is often used on custom or “made in-home” tables.

 On commercial areas like a store, restaurant, pizzeria, etc., you can find a counter supported by stainless steel bases and frames.

-Professional reinforcement will help to increase the physical strength of a stone and as a result extend its service life.
+Professional reinforcement will help to increase the physical strength of stone and as a result, extend its service life.